Skip to Content

 La Cacharreria de Sevilla Regina 14 St

-Besides the average price range of 12eur for a big breakfast, what makes this café one of the best places to eat in Seville, Spain in terms of breakfast is that it offers a wide choice of muesli bowls and all sorts of toasts and milkshakes.
+Besides the average price range of 12eur for a big breakfast, what makes this café one of the best places to eat Seville, Spain in terms of breakfast is that it offers a wide choice of muesli bowls and all sorts of toasts and milkshakes.

 Pan y Piu Calle Cabeza del Rey Don Pedro Esquina calle Aguilas